 State the title of the song and the meaning.

 The title of the song is EVERY TIME.
 Its meaning revolves around the fact that relationships may not be perfect, but you get through the good and the bad together.

 Despite moments where you feel overwhelmed and want to walk out the door, people build lives together and that is something to be admired and cherished.

 State the title of the album and the reason for choosing the title.

 This song was released as a single.
 I released an EP entitled City Zipcode, Country Heart a while back, and since then I have been releasing singles.
-I chose the album title, City Zipcode, Country Heart, because once again it was indicative of my life in New York, but love of country music, and desire to move to the country.
+I chose the album title, City Zipcode, Country Heart because once again it was indicative of my life in New York, my love of country music, and my desire to move to the country.